victornunesg/todo-app/README.md

 - Toggle light and dark mode
 - Drag and drop to reorder items on the list

-**Thanks for checking out this front-end coding!
+**Thanks for checking out this front-end coding!""